Katsina (city)

-Katsina, likely from "Tamashek" (meaning son or blood) or mazza (men) with "inna" (mother) is a Local Government Area and the capital city of Katsina State, in northern Nigeria.
-Katsina is located some 160 mi east of the city of Sokoto and 84 mi northwest of Kano, close to the border with Niger, Republic.

-In 2016, Katsina's estimated population was 429,000.
+Katsina is a Local Government Area and the capital city of Katsina State, in northern Nigeria.

+Located some 160 mi east of the city of Sokoto and 84 mi northwest of Kano, close to the border with Niger Republic, in 2016, Katsina's population was estimated at 429,000.

-The city is the centre of an agricultural region production of groundnuts, cotton, hides, millet and guinea corn and also has mills for producing peanut oil, and steel, it was also a center for large scale poultry farming of cows, goats, sheep and chickens.
+The city is the centre of an agricultural region noted for production of groundnuts, cotton, hides, millet and guinea corn and also has mills for producing peanut oil and steel.
+It was also a center for large scale livestock farming of cows, goats, sheep and chickens.

-The city has a largely Muslims population mainly from the Hausa and Fulani ethnics group.
+The city has a largely Muslim population, mainly from the Hausa and Fulani ethnic groups.

-Former Nigerian late President Umaru Yar'adua was a nobleman of Katsina.

-The incumbent Governor of Katsina State is Aminu Bello Masari, who was sworn in as the executive Governor of the State on 29 May 2015, who had succeeded Barrister Ibrahim Shema.